-2(h) Lessor.
+2(h) Lessor

 - 1. Arranger of a lease.
 To "arrange" for the lease of personal property means to provide or offer to provide a lease that is or will be extended by another person under a business or other relationship pursuant to which the person arranging the lease (a) receives or will receive a fee, compensation, or other consideration for the service or (b) has knowledge of the lease terms and participates in the preparation of the contract documents required in connection with the lease.
 To illustrate: - i.
-An automobile dealer who, pursuant to a business relationship, completes the necessary lease agreement before forwarding it to the leasing company (to whom the obligation is payable on its face) for execution is "arranging" for the lease. - ii.
-An automobile dealer who, receiving no fee for the service, refers a customer to a leasing company that will prepare all relevant contract documents is not "arranging" for the lease. - 2.
+An automobile dealer who, pursuant to a business relationship, completes the necessary lease agreement before forwarding it for execution to the leasing company (to whom the obligation is payable on its face) is "arranging" for the lease. - ii.
+An automobile dealer who, without receiving a fee for the service, refers a customer to a leasing company that will prepare all relevant contract documents is not "arranging" for the lease. - 2.
 Consideration.
 The term "other consideration" as used in comment 2(h)-1 refers to an actual payment corresponding to a fee or similar compensation and not to intangible benefits, such as the advantage of increased business, which may flow from the relationship between the parties. - 3.
 Assignees.
-An assignee may be a lessor for purposes of the regulation in circumstances such as those described in Ford Motor Credit Co. v.
-Cenance, 452 U.S. 155 (1981).
-In that case, the U.S. Supreme Court held that an assignee was a creditor for purposes of the pre-1980 Truth in Lending Act and Regulation Z because of its substantial involvement in the credit transaction. - 4.
+An assignee may be a lessor for purposes of the regulation in circumstances where the assignee has substantial involvement in the lease transaction.
+See cf. Ford Motor Credit Co. v.
+Cenance, 452 U.S. 155 (1981) (held that an assignee was a creditor for purposes of the pre-1980 Truth in Lending Act and Regulation Z because of its substantial involvement in the credit transaction). - 4.
 Multiple lessors.
 See the commentary to § 213.3(c).

-2(j) Organization.
+2(j) Organization

 1. Coverage.
-The term organization includes joint ventures and persons operating under a business name.
+The term "organization" includes joint ventures and persons operating under a business name.

-2(1) Personal property.
+2(1) Personal Property